-If you plan to trade products by phone, mail, or online, you’ll need to touch upon the FTC’s telemarketing rule.
-According to this rule, businesses must ship products within 30 days, provide delivery notices if a product delay, and give refunds if an order can not be filled.
+If you plan to trade products by phone, mail or online, you’ll need to touch upon the FTC’s telemarketing rule.
+According to this rule, businesses must ship products inside 30 days, provide delivery notices if a product delays, and give refunds if an order can not be filled.
 You’ll also want to inspect out the regulation surrounding the Do Not Call Registry.

 16. Sales- Tax Collection